pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

 }
 ```

-Define the new arrayElemAtPercentile(n) function for capturing the element of a sorted array at the nth percentile position:
+Define the new `arrayElemAtPercentile()` function for capturing the element of a sorted array at the nth percentile position:

 ```javascript
 // Macro function to find nth percentile element of a sorted version of an array